performancecopilot/pcp2pdf/README.md

-This document is meant to give an introduction to `pcp2pdf`
+This document gives an introduction to `pcp2pdf`

 What is pcp2pdf for?
 ====================